 At about a mile in, I reached a fork in the road and followed the map I had seen at the start of an old jeep path to the mines.
 These are not that easy to find, but be sure to study the map at the trailhead, and you can find them.
 You can also see the grate that covers one from the summit.

 After that, I walked back to the junction, and I also went right (the trail goes straight) to see some more mines.
-This one was right off the path and was easy to see.
-It was also pretty massive and contained a big hole with no bottom.
+This one was right off the path and was easy to see, and it was also pretty massive and contained a big hole with no bottom.

 After exploring these, I headed back to the trail and started my ascent up.
 This is where the elevation comes in, and even though it is not very difficult, it is still a good push up the short steep path.